keithasaurus/koda-validate/docs/how_to/runtime_type_checking.rst

 Koda Validate supports runtime type-checking via :data:`validate_signature`, a decorator that can validate function arguments and return values at runtime.
-By default, it will infer the validation logic to use by inspecting the typehints.
+By default, it will infer the validation logic from typehints.

 .. testcode:: basic